MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/create-role-center-headline.md

 ### Dynamic visibility
-With dynamic visibility, to change the visibility of a headline, the field must be in `group` control.
-Then, you set `Visible` property on the `group` control to the `Boolean` variable that determines the visibility.
+With dynamic visibility, in order to change the visibility of a headline, the field must be in `group` control.
+Then, you set the `Visible` property on the `group` control to a `Boolean` variable that determines the visibility.
+For example, you could add code on the page's `OnAfterGetRecord` trigger that evaluates the relevance of displaying `Headline3` and results in a `Boolean` variable being set to `true`or `false`.

 ```
 group(Group1)